-I’ve written policy reports for civil advocacy organizations in Canada, submitted evidence to Parliamentary committees, and am an active member of the Canadian privacy advocacy community.
-I have also been involved in projects examining lawful access legislation, national security and intelligence legislation and practices, government management of computer security vulnerabilities, identity management systems, automatic license plate recognition technologies, access to personal information, network management and surveillance practices in Western democratic states, accountability and transparency regimes for government and corporate surveillance, privacy issues linked to social media services, policy and privacy challenges associated with IMSI Catchers, the privacy implications of unmanned aerial vehicles, threats associated with stalkerware, and geo-strategic policies that are needed to manage critical infrastructure.
+Christopher has written policy reports for civil advocacy organizations in Canada, submitted evidence to Parliamentary committees, and been an active member of the Canadian privacy advocacy community.
+He has been involved in and led projects examining lawful access legislation, national security and intelligence legislation and practices, government management of computer security vulnerabilities, identity management systems, automatic license plate recognition technologies, network management and surveillance practices in Western democratic states, technical and policy issues linked to encryption, privacy issues linked to social media services, policy and privacy challenges associated with IMSI Catchers, the privacy implications of unmanned aerial vehicles, threats associated with stalkerware, and geo-strategic policies that are needed to manage critical infrastructure.

-I’ve published in the Journal of Law, Information & Science, Canadian Journal of Law and Society, European Journal of Law and Technology, Canadian Privacy Law Review, Media and Communication, Business & Society, Internet Policy Review, CTheory, amongst others, and have chapters in numerous academic and popular presses, and also written numerous reports with the Citizen Lab.
-His research has been funded by the Social Sciences and Human Research Council, the New Transparency Project, the Office of the Privacy Commissioner’s contributions programs, the Canadian Internet Registration Authority, and by civil advocacy organizations.
-I regularly present my research to government, media, the public, and at academic events.
+Christopher has published in the Canadian Journal of Law and Society, European Journal of Law and Technology, Canadian Journal of Law and Technology, Business & Society, Canadian Privacy Law Review, and CTheory, amongst others.
+He has published book chapters in a series of academic and popular presses, and also written numerous reports with the Citizen Lab.
+His research has been funded by SSHRC, the New Transparency Project, the Office of the Privacy Commissioner’s contributions programs, the Canadian Internet Registration Authority, and by civil advocacy organizations.
+He regularly presents his research to government, media, the public, and at academic events.

 I’m always interested in new challenges and potential consultancy opportunities; feel free to look at LinkedIn profile as well as my academic CV, and contact me if you think I can contribute to your projects as a consultant or an adviser